OfficeDev/TrainingContent/O3658/07 User Personalization and OneDrive for Business Operations Using add-in model/Lab.md

     ![Configuration HTML](Images/19.png)

-11. You should now see the initial design for the app as follows.
+11. You should now see the initial design for the add-in as follows.

     a.
-Notice that we will implement the actual functionality as a app part, so there won’t be any actual code in default.aspx
+Notice that we will implement the actual functionality as a add-in part, so there won’t be any actual code in default.aspx

     ![Configuration HTML](Images/20.png)